 - Final finishing prior to painting

 All six random orbital sanders, detailed above, stand out within their price class.
-If you’re thinking occasional DIY, the Bosch or Red Makita are decent options.
-Then comes the Ryobi with cordless convenience.
+If you’re thinking of occasional DIY, the Bosch at around fifty quid is the best option.
+Spend more for cordless convenience with the Ryobi.